The Goddards and Ilkeston Brass Band

 George died in Buxton in 1915.

-Isaac was born on March 9th 1845, when he was registered as ‘Isaac Goddard‘.
+Isaac was born on March 9th 1845, when his birth was registered as ‘Isaac Goddard‘.
 He appears to have stayed with his family in Ilkeston, at least until 1861.
-And thanks to the research of Pam Bates, (someone who has sent many valuable contributions to Old Ilkeston), this gap has been filled.
-Pam tracked him down on the 1871 and subsequent censuses where he appears under the name of Frederick Isaac Goddard.
+Pam Bates, (someone who has sent many valuable contributions to Old Ilkeston), tracked him down on the 1871 and subsequent censuses where he appears under the name of Frederick Isaac Goddard.
 I have included her findings (with a few notes of my own) ….

 about the Goddard brothers (of the Ilkeston Brass Band) who went to Buxton to live and perform ..
 I did some research last night (Jan 28th 2020) and below is what I discovered about him.